 • First cycle (primeiro ciclo or 1º ciclo): Grades 1 to 4

-This cycle of basic education lasts for four years, and one single teacher is responsible for teaching students.
+This cycle spans four years, with one teacher responsible for teaching all subjects to the students.

 • Second cycle (segundo ciclo or 2º ciclo): Grades 5 to 6